siriknikita/poly-micro-backend/docs/architecture.md

 1. **Modular Design**: The clear separation of concerns makes the codebase highly maintainable and allows for independent development of components.

-2. **Scalability**: The stateless nature of the services and the use of asynchronous I/O with FastAPI enables horizontal scaling.
+2. **Scalability**: The stateless design with Docker and Redis cache enables excellent scaling

 3. **Testability**: The dependency injection pattern and clear boundaries between layers make unit testing straightforward.

 4. **API Design**: RESTful API design with proper resource modeling ensures a clean and intuitive API surface.

+5. **API Gateway**: Adding an API gateway would provide a single entry point for clients and enable additional features like rate limiting.

-5. **Database Abstraction**: The repository pattern abstracts database operations, making it easier to switch databases or add caching.
+6. **Database Abstraction**: The repository pattern abstracts database operations, making it easier to switch databases or add Redis caching, which covers all the data access patterns & endpoints.

+7. **Docker Integration**: Dockerizing the application would improve deployability and consistency across environments.

+8. **Observability**: The system includes a comprehensive logging system for monitoring and debugging capabilities, with detailed documentation.
+This could be further enhanced with additional metrics and tracing.

+9. **Error Handling**: Implementing guard clauses and adding more detailed error messages and error handling improved the user experience.

 ### Areas for Improvement